supreethr23/Fabric-Analytics-in-aday/english/lab-guide/lab2.md

     ![](../media/lab-02/image009.png)

-  **Note:** If you're using the lab environment, it may sign you in directly.
+     **Note:** If you're using the lab environment, it may sign you indirectly.

 5. You will be navigated to the familiar **Power BI Service Home page**.

 6. We assume you are familiar with the layout of Power BI Service.
 If you have any questions, please do not hesitate to ask the instructor.

     Currently, you are in **My Workspace**.
-To work with Fabric items, you will need a trial license and a workspace that has Fabric license assigned.
+To work with Fabric items, you will need a trial license and a workspace that has a Fabric license assigned.
 Let’s set this up.

 7. On the top right corner of the screen, select the **user icon**.
 8. Select **Free trial**.

     ![](../media/lab-02/image012.jpg)

-9. Activate your 60-day free Fabric trail capacity.
+9. Activate your 60-day free Fabric trial capacity.
 Select **Activate**.

     ![](../media/lab-02/image015u.png)